 Dara Friedman: Perfect Stranger is organized by PAMM Curator René Morales and presented by Citi with generous support from the Andy Warhol Foundation for the Visual Arts and the National Endowment for the Arts.
 Lead individual support received from Dennis Richard and Susan Bell Richard, Mark and Nedra Oren, and George Lindemann.
 Support from Veuve Clicquot is also gratefully acknowledged.

 Steve McQueen (b.
 1969, London; lives in Amsterdam and London) is a film director, producer, screenwriter, and video artist, whose work focuses on historical narratives, politics, race, and other themes concerning a deep social consciousness.
 In the video installation End Credits, McQueen pays homage to the African American singer, actor, and Civil Rights activist Paul Robeson (1898–1976).
 An anti-imperialist committed to fighting inequality, Robeson was watched in the 1950s and blacklisted by the FBI—a government organization that kept an extensive archive on the Civil Rights leader and mass media performer.
 During the McCarthy era, the FBI compiled thousands of pages on Robeson, now a public archive which McQueen used to create the video, End Credits.
 This work shows the significantly censored pages read by male and female voices.
 McQueen creates a compelling visual composition that brings forth the perverse nature of politically driven discrimination and persecution.

 Steve McQueen: End Credits is organized by PAMM Associate Curator María Elena Ortiz.
 This exhibition is presented by Bank of America with additional support provided by Knight Foundation.
-It is made possible through a generous loan from the collection of Eric J. Schimmel, Miami Beach.

 From the truer world of the other: Typewriter Art from the PAMM Collection